Placement Capacity

 Placing SCSW Responsibilities

-1. Authorize the Technical Assistant (TA) to create placement documents and obtain MediCal benefits for the child/ren.
-Placement documents should be generated within 24 hours of hold being lifted, and the hold will be reinstated thereafter.
+3. Upon receipt of the DCFS 732, Emergency Request to Reactivate or Change Capacity and/or Request Capacity Waivers form from ARA, authorize the TA to create placement documents and obtain Medi-Cal benefits for the child(ren).
+Placement documents should be generated within twenty-four (24) hours of the hold being lifted, and the hold will be reinstated thereafter.

-1. Assess the home within 30 days to determine if the capacity increase can remain.
+1. Assess the home within thirty (30) days to determine if the capacity increase can remain and document the reason in the case notes/Resource Management/Log.

-2. If the assessment finds that RFS cannot approve the capacity increase due to safety reasons, the child(ren) may need to be replaced.
+2. If the assessment finds that RFSD cannot approve the capacity increase due to safety reasons, the child(ren) may need to be replaced.
+Discuss issues/reasons with placing staff and as appropriate, participate in staffing or Child Family Team Meetings (CFTM).

-3. The physical capacity of the home shall not be the sole reason to deny placement of a sibling group if each child in the home has an age-appropriate place to sleep and there are no other safety risks.
+3. The physical features and size capacity of the home shall not be the sole reason to deny placement of a sibling group if each child in the home has an age-appropriate place to sleep and there are no other safety risks.

 Requesting an Emergency RFA Capacity Increase Prior to Placement